anthonykrivonos/guanaco/README.md

     <img src="https://images-na.ssl-images-amazon.com/images/I/61M4e0IVq1L._SY679_.jpg" height="300">
 </a>

-## A cute and cuddly multi-platform cryptocurrency quant trading engine in TypeScript.
+## A cute and cuddly cryptocurrency quant trading engine in TypeScript.

 > The guanaco (Lama guanicoe) (from Quechua "Wanaku", via Spanish) is a camelid native to South America, closely related to the llama.
 Its name comes from the Quechua word huanaco (modern spelling wanaku). - [Wikipedia](https://en.wikipedia.org/wiki/Guanaco)